johnno1962/InjectionIII/README.md

 Library Validation" under the "Hardened Runtime" options for your project while you inject.

 With an Apple Silicon Mac it is possible to run your iOS application natively on macOS.
-You cuse injection with these apps but as you can't turn off library validation it's a little involved.
+You can use injection with these apps but as you can't turn off library validation it's a little involved.
 You need re-codesign the maciOSInjection.bundle contained in the InjectionIII app package using the signing identity used by your target app which you can determine from the `Sign` phase in your app's build logs.
-You will also need to set a user default with the path to your project file as the name and the signing identity as the value to injected code changes can be signed properly.
+You will also need to set a user default with the path to your project file as the name and the signing identity as the value so injected code changes can be signed properly as you can not turn off library validation.

 All this is best done by adding the following as a build phase to your target project: